WbSun723/tbmalt/docs/source/developer_guide.rst

 track down the source of an error.
-Unit-tests should verify that functions perform as intended, produce results within acceptable tolerances, are stable during back-propagation, raise the correct exceptions in response to erroneous inputs, are GPU operable, batch operability, etc. Typically, four tests are performed per-function:
+Unit-tests should verify that functions perform as intended, produce results within acceptable tolerances, are stable during back-propagation, raise the correct exceptions in response to erroneous inputs, are GPU operable, batch operability, etc. Typically, three tests are performed per-function:

 :guilabel:`single`
     Tests the ability of a function to operate on a single input and return a valid result.